top of page

 Golden oil swirling underwater on the right, with "Oils" text on the left in white.
 Warm, fluid texture, yellow background.

-"Other Commodities" text on an orange background with sliced and whole pineapples on the right, conveying a tropical, fresh theme.
+Other Commodities text on an orange background with sliced and whole pineapples on the right, conveying a tropical, fresh theme.

 • Nuts, Herbs & Spices: Prices remain firm due to supply constraints, weather disruptions, and strong global demand.
-Limited availability expected to persist.
+Limited availability is expected to persist.

 • Dried Fruit: Prices are rising sharply due to crop failures and constrained supply.
-Apricot supply is fully exhausted until 2026, while sultanas and raisins remain in short supply, with additional pressure from market interventions.
+Apricot supply is fully exhausted until 2026, while sultanas and raisins remain in short supply, facing additional pressure from market interventions.

 Comments